freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/657b72cbdef32ec0b1a24afb.md

 # --description--

-When you hear about different types of guitars, two common kinds might come up: electric and acoustic.
-Electric guitars usually need something called an amplifier to be loud enough to hear, while acoustic guitars can be heard without any extra equipment.
+When you hear about different types of guitars, two common kinds might come up: `electric` and `acoustic`. `Electric guitars` usually need something called an amplifier to be loud enough to hear, while `acoustic guitars` can be heard without any extra equipment.

 # --question--